-Investors in venture capital funds include high net worth individuals and their money managers, called family offices, and institutional investors, such as pension funds.
-These money managers seek to invest a small percentage of their portfolio in high risk high return assets.
-Their investments work well when they pick the highest performing funds that deliver an outsized return.
+Investors in venture capital funds include high-net-worth individuals and their money managers, called family offices, and institutional investors, such as pension funds.
+These money managers seek to invest a small percentage of their portfolio in high-risk high-return assets.
+Their investments work well when they pick the highest-performing funds that deliver an outsized return.

-Fits VC Investment Thesis
+Fits VC investment thesis

 Venture capital firms do not fund all types of companies.
-Each VC firm has an investment thesis that describes what they believe about sector and technology change that helps them guide their investments.
+Each VC firm has an investment thesis that describes what they believe about sector and technology change that helps guide their investments.

-VCs typically do not therefore “write the first check” but wait for companies to test product market fit with the backing of angels, seed investors, and accelerators.
-VCs are primed to invest when an early stage company proves that they’ve found a repeatable pain point and they have a go-to-market strategy with evidence of customer demand, also known as traction.
+VCs typically do not, therefore “write the first check,” but wait for companies to test product-market fit with the backing of angels, seed investors, and accelerators.
+VCs are primed to invest when an early-stage company proves that they’ve found a repeatable pain point and they have a go-to-market strategy with evidence of customer demand, also known as traction.

 Why are VCs willing to fund companies that operate at a significant loss?
-Successful VC partners believe that taking risk to be the winner in a market is the only way to generate superior returns.
+Successful VC partners believe that taking risks to be the winner in a market is the only way to generate superior returns.
 High-scale businesses require significant capital to quickly accelerate to the point where they can win in a competitive market.
 A substantial influx of capital can create the conditions to survive in the short term in order to endure and thrive in the long term.

-Eyes on an Exit
+Eyes on an exit

-Most VCs Underperform
+Most VCs underperform

 Yet many VC firms, fail to generate these above-average returns.
 Meanwhile, their investors sign multi-year agreements to fund the firm, and the VC firm often charges a 2% management fee per year (a $100 MM firm charges $2 MM per year to run the firm).
-VC is a growing asset class because it is one of the only way to invest in technology companies that have come to shape the overall market.
+VC is a growing asset class because it is one of the only ways to invest in technology companies that have come to shape the overall market.

 One of the most alarming aspects of venture capital is the percentage of funds that are invested in white male founders.